 1) What is the risk that my company will not pay my full pension benefit when I retire?

 If someone asked me this question on the day I joined GE and started accruing my pension, I would have said there was practically a 0% likelihood that my benefit wouldn't be paid in full.
 GE was one of the largest public companies in the world and was the sole surviving member from the original Dow Jones Industrial Index from 1896!
 During the second year of my employment in 2000, the company reached its highest market cap (share price x shares outstanding) at $594 billion.
-As I write this, GE's market cap is $77 billion (an 87% drop), the once certain dividend has been cut to $0.01, and the company has the largest pension deficit (assets minus projected liabilities) of any U.S. public company.
+As I write this, GE's market cap is $55 billion (a 91% drop), the once certain dividend has been cut to as low as $0.01, and the company has the largest pension deficit (assets minus projected liabilities) of any U.S. public company.
 Based on this fact pattern, I encourage anyone with a pension to run a retirement scenario where your employer cannot make the payments, the Pension Benefit Guaranty Corporation steps in, and your pension benefit is significantly reduced relative to its original value.
-If you want to be very conservative, assume no pension benefit whatsoever (similar to how many are viewing their Social Security benefits).

 2) What happens to my pension if my former employer goes out of business?